 Because the state of Florida is one of the main locations for drug trafficking, the laws and penalties are among the strictest in the country.
 For example, possession of 20 grams of marijuana or under is a first-degree misdemeanor and has a maximum sentence of 1 year in jail and a fine of $1,000.
 Possession of over 20 grams of marijuana, or possession of other illegal drugs such as cocaine, heroin, ecstasy or meth, is considered a felony and has a maximum sentence of 5 years in prison and a $5,000 fine.
 Also, possession of more than 10 grams of heroin is considered a first-degree felony and is punishable by a sentence of 30 years in prison and a fine of $10,000.

-In addition, if a defendant is found with drug-related paraphernalia (e.g., syringes, needles, pipes, bongs, or scales), or chemicals used to manufacture drugs, a West Palm Beach drug lawyer should be contacted as this is an additional offense punishable by a maximum sentence of 1 year in jail and a fine of $1,000.
+In addition, if a defendant is found with drug-related paraphernalia (e.g., syringes, needles, pipes, bongs, or scales), or chemicals used to manufacture drugs, a dedicated West Palm Beach drug attorney should be contacted as this is an additional offense punishable by a maximum sentence of 1 year in jail and a fine of $1,000.
 If a defendant has more questions about drug penalties, our knowledgeable West Palm Beach attorneys could elaborate during a consultation.

 What is Drug Trafficking?